The O-1 nonimmigrant visa is available to individuals with exceptional abilities in the sciences, arts, education, business, or athletics.

 What is a Request for Evidence (RFE)?

 An RFE is made when the USCIS determines that an application needs additional documentation / evidence to determine an applicant's eligibility for the benefit sought.
 The request will indicate what evidence or information is needed for authorities to fully evaluate an application or petition.
-The immigration attorneys on LawTrades are available for hosting businesses and applicants who need assistance answering an RFE.
+The O-1 visa lawyers on LawTrades are available for hosting businesses and applicants who need assistance answering an RFE; our affordable immigration lawyers can help with your questions and streamline the process.

 Talk to a LawTrades Expert firstname.lastname@example.org (646) 781-7197